Island Line, Isle of Wight: 2020–2021 upgrade work

 The original plan as announced in September 2019 was that most of the work on the track would take place over the winter of 2020–2021, with a "shuttle" train service planned during this period.
 Rail services were expected to be replaced by buses between Shanklin and Ryde St John's Road for 8 weeks in Autumn 2020 while the work was done, with a four-week suspension expected between St John's Road and Ryde Pier Head.
 However, delivery of the upgrade was delayed due to the effect of the coronavirus pandemic.
 In August 2020, it was announced that instead of two different closure periods, the line would close completely from 4 January until 31 March 2021 for physical upgrades including platform work and the Brading loop.
 Buses were to replace trains between Ryde Esplanade and Shanklin during the work with a minibus shuttle service to connect Ryde Esplanade to Ryde Pier Head, although the latter was not operated while the catamaran ferry was suspended.
 The rolling stock was also delayed due to delays at the manufacturer, and the first of the Class 484 trains was delivered in November 2020.
 In February 2021, it was announced that progress on the upgrade work and on the new trains had been further delayed due to the pandemic, requiring the line to close for six weeks longer than originally announced, meaning trains were not expected to run again until May.
 Subsequently, problems with software on the new trains delayed their introduction until later in the year.
 In August 2021, flooding caused damage at 16 sites on Island Line, with 200 tonnes of ballast from the mainland needed to carry out repairs.
 However good progress has been made with the testing of the trains and the infrastructure works are largely complete with only snagging items to deal with.
 The line reopened on 1 November 2021.

-2022-2023 upgrade work
+2022–2023 upgrade work

-On 25 May 2022, it was announced that Ryde Pier Head would be closed for 3 months to facilitate a £17 million repair and upgrade to the pier.
-This is due to the pier coming towards the end of its operational life; if the pier was not upgraded/repaired, it would be forced to close for safety reasons.
-When the repair was first announced, it was said that the line would be closed from the end of June until mid-February.
-It was later confirmed that the line would be closed from 31 October 2022 to early Spring 2023.
-On 20 February 2023, it was announced that delays to the work caused by bad weather conditions will push back the reopening to late Spring 2023.